mfaani/mfaani/content/posts/devtools/optimizing-binaries - build pipeline/index.md

 †: Static libraries, don't have a separate binary in the final app bundle.
 Their code and symbols just get absorbed into app's main binary.
 More on that later.

+The series include:
+- Start with a small example on how to compile a single Swift file.
+Some detailed jargon.
-Throughout these series we'll start with small examples.
-Discuss the tooling that Apple has to compile and linke swift files.
-Then we'll discuss the difference of static vs. dynamic library and their impact on App Size.
+- The difference of static vs. dynamic library and their impact on App Size.
+What's the difference between Compilation and Linking?
-Then we'll segue into where/how the Xcode Build Settings affect the compilation of things.
-We'll further segue into CocoaPods and its faulty behavior.
+- Where/how the Xcode Build Settings affect the compilation of things.
+Compiling source code vs. using pre-compiled binaries.

-Lastly we'll discuss how to inspect an app bundle and its binary and get an app store thinning report.
+- Discuss an .app bundle anatomy and how to inspect the bundle and its binaries and get an app store thinning report.
+- How to inspect a binary.
+How are symbols baked into the app.
+- The stripping flags Apple has and what they each do and their affect on dSYM.
+- Pivot into CocoaPods and its _faulty_ stripping behavior as well.